Retro Puppet Master: Plot

 The film begins in 1944, Switzerland, taking place after the events of Puppet Master III: Toulon's Revenge.
 Toulon and his little friends are still on the run, and decide to hide in the Kolewige, an inn 4 mi from the Swiss border.
 Blade finds the wooden head of an old puppet named Cyclops in their trunk, and when Toulon sees it, he then tells his puppets the adventures he had with the woman he loves, and his retro puppets, starting in Cairo, Egypt, in 1902.

-A 3,000-year-old Egyptian sorcerer, named Afzel, has stolen the secret of life, and is fleeing the servants of an evil Egyptian god, named Sutekh.
+A 3,000-year-old Egyptian sorcerer, named Afzel, had stolen the secret of life, and was fleeing the servants of an evil Egyptian god, named Sutekh.
 Two servants, imbued with magical power from Sutekh, attack him, but are killed easily by Afzel and his own magical power.
 After dispatching the two servants he begins his journey to Paris.

 Meanwhile, Sutekh has given life to three of his oldest servants—Egyptian mummies.
 After they rise from their chamber they too begin to pursue Afzel.
 Cut to Paris, where a young André Toulon is putting on a puppet show of Dante's Divine Comedy.
-Watching from the crowd is Elsa, who has left her cruel, cold-hearted, abusive, ambassador father and harmless mother to view the wonders of the country and has decided to see the play.
-In the sewers nearby the three mummies have hired two thugs to kill Afzel.
+Watching from the crowd is Elsa, who has left her cruel, cold-hearted, abusive ambassador father and harmless mother to view the wonders of the country and has decided to see the play.
+In the sewers nearby, the three mummies have hired two thugs to kill Afzel.
 The thugs are necessary since Afzel has the power to sense the coming of the mummies.

 Afzel is beaten brutally until Elsa, leaving the theater, sees them and cries for help.
 The thugs then scatter, leaving Toulon and Elsa to pick Afzel up and bring him inside.
 Later, when he stirs from his sleep, he talks with Toulon and reveals that he knows the secret of life, and it's the only thing that can protect humankind when the elder gods rise up in 100-1,000 years, and needs to pass it on to Toulon.
 Toulon is skeptical until Afzel begins to make the puppets move.
 Now Toulon realizes he is genuine and begins to learn his powers.
-Then Afzel starts to make the puppets draw a barrier that's supposed to protect him if the servants come back.
+Afzel then starts to make the puppets draw a barrier that's supposed to protect him if the servants come back.